 Nicknamed the Emerald City, Seattle reflects the region’s green rep, even within its urban settings.
 The city is home to over 500 parks, giving it a relaxed vibe matched by few cities its size.

 On this trip, we’d recommend spending at least 2 days in Seattle.
-It’ll give you a little time to experience most of the city’s top sites without being too rushed.
+It’ll give you a little time to experience most of the top points of interest in Seattle without being too rushed.

 What to see & do in Seattle